Tsiri/RHEIA/docs/sphinx/connecting your own model.rst

 In this dictionary, a deterministic design optimization is specified, for which both objectives should be minimized.
 The computational budget is set at 9000, which leads to at least 300 generations with a population size of 30.
-The number of jobs, crossover probability, mutation probability, eta, starting population and result printing are adopted from the standard setting and are therefore not specified in the dictionary.
+The number of jobs, crossover probability, mutation probability, eta, starting population and result printing are passed from the standard setting and are therefore not specified in the dictionary.
 Similarly, the optimization dictionary for robust design optimization on the mean and standard deviation of the displacement can be characterized as follows:

 .. code-block:: python